Preponderous-Software/Ponder/README.md

 Name | Main Contributions
 ------------ | -------------
 [Daniel Stephenson](https://github.com/dmccoystephenson) | Creator
-Callum | Wrote the Color Converter that is used in this project and condensed the code of several tools.
+Callum | wrote some methods that are used in AbstractPluginCommand and ApplicationCommand; contributed NMSAssistant and NMSVersion; improved ColorChecker; contributed ColorConverter; improved EventHandlerRegistry; improved UUIDChecker; improved ArgumentParser; contributed ConfigurationFile
-[Pasarus](https://github.com/Pasarus) | Wrote code that is used in the JsonWriterReader and the UUIDChecker classes.
-Caibinus | Wrote code that is used in the BlockChecker class.
+[Pasarus](https://github.com/Pasarus) | wrote code that is used in JsonWriterReader and UUIDChecker; contributed Pair Caibinus | wrote code that is used in BlockChecker

 Have you made a contribution and don't see yourself above?
 Please add your name and open a PR!

-## License
-MIT

 ## Project Status
 This project is in active development.